 Dynamic Factor Analysis

-We used a Bayesian version of Dynamic Factor Analysis (DFA, Zuur et al. 2003, Ward et al. 2019) using the software Stan and R (R Core Team 2018) as implemented in the ‘bayesdfa’ package (Ward et al. 2020).
-DFA is a multivariate statistical tool somewhat analogous to Principal Components Analyses, but for time-series data (Holmes et al. 2018, https://cran.r-project.org/web/packages/MARSS/vignettes/UserGuide.pdf).
+We used a Bayesian version of Dynamic Factor Analysis (DFA) [39,40] using the software Stan and R [47,48] as implemented in the ‘bayesdfa’ package [53].
+DFA is a multivariate statistical tool somewhat analogous to Principal Components Analyses, but for time-series data (https://cran.r-project.org/web/packages/MARSS/vignettes/UserGuide.pdf) [54].
 For a collection of time series, the number of estimated ‘trends’ is specified a priori, and DFA estimates these latent trends as independent random walks.
 In mathematical form, this is expressed as

 xt=xt-1+wt-1,